farzmehr/ELK-Stack/README.md

 - assists in the maintenance of the web, by improving the resilience of the web server.
 When a server needs to be repaired, the load balancer transfers the traffic to other web servers.
 - allows easier application of the changes to a network infrastructure without any disruption to the services provided to users.

-Here, three web virtual machines (VMs) each containing a docker engine and a DVWA instance as a container are in the same Azure availability set within the load balancer backend pool.
+Here, three web virtual machines (VMs) each containing a Docker engine and a DVWA instance as a container are in the same Azure availability set within the load balancer backend pool.

 A jump-box VM capable of connecting to all the VMs through SSH protocol is used to configure virtual machines.
 The jump-box provides a clear funnel which the traffic passed through, as a single control point for the infrastructure.
 Both the load balancer and the jump-host machine are behind a firewall (Azure security group) which limits the connection to the whole virtual network.